Suggestion: Watch the 5 minutes video tutorial before reading this article

 On top of that, the old historical capital of Vietnam, Hue, is located a 2-hour drive away from Da Nang.

-Da Nang is split up by a river called the Han River, there’s a Western and an Eastern side of the city.
+Da Nang is split up by a river called the Han River.
+There’s a Western and an Eastern side of the city.

-In short, the Western side of the city is more bustling and offers more cafés, shops, and diners compared to the Eastern side.
+The Western side of the city is more bustling and offers more cafés, shops, and diners compared to the Eastern side.

 The Eastern side is located on the right-hand side of the river, offering beautiful beaches and sceneries of the ocean.
 This is the place where people can find large beach houses and experience a more relaxed atmosphere.